 Effective this Thursday, October 1, 2015, 250 Membership Rewards will transfer to 200 British Airways or Iberia Avios.
 That’s a 20% reduction of the current 1,000 Membership Rewards to 1,000 Avios transfers.

 This is a huge blow to Membership Rewards.
 It still has great 1:1 transfer partners like Delta, ANA, Aeroplan, and Singapore, but this majorly hurts the value of its best oneworld transfer partner.

 In the past we’ve seen transfer bonuses from Membership Rewards to Avios like this year’s 40% bonus.
-I imagine this reduced partnership between Membership Rewards and Avios signals the end of those, but I’d love to be wrong.
+I don’t know if this reduced transfer rate between Membership Rewards and Avios signals the end of those.
 A 40% bonus on the new transfer rate would mean 250 Membership Rewards transferred to 280 Avios, which is 12% better than 1:1.

 This worsening transfer rate from Membership Rewards isn’t the only bad news we’ve gotten about earning Avios this year.
 Chase also changed the British Airways Visa to only earn 1 Avios per dollar spent, down from 1.25 per dollar, another 20% drop in rates for earning Avios.

 Chase Ultimate Rewards earned on the Ink Plus and Sapphire Preffered still transfer 1:1 to British Airways Avios.